 - Meet the parents.
 With purebred dogs, meeting the parents teaches you a lot about the bloodlines, medical background and potential personality traits of the puppies.

 - Ask about health clearances.
 Every reputable breeder will have their puppies checked by the vet and given health clearances.
 This assures that the puppies come from bloodlines that are free of serious genetic diseases such as hip dysplasia.

-- When visiting the puppies, they should be healthy, strong and alert with bright, clear eyes.
+- When visiting the puppies, they should be healthy, strong, and alert with bright, clear eyes.
 They should not shy away or bark aggressively.

 - Stay long enough to observe the puppy you fancy.
-Watch behavior and how she moves.
+Watch her behavior and how she moves.
 Try to see her defecate.
 Bloody stools are a health concern that should be brought up with the breeder.